How Policies Work

 - The names of the pre-authentication or session policies are sent as filter names.

-For more information about configuring Citrix Gateway to work with Citrix Endpoint Management, see Configuring Settings for Your Citrix Endpoint Management Environment.
+For more information about configuring Citrix Gateway to be compatible with Citrix Endpoint Management, see Configuring Settings for Your Citrix Endpoint Management Environment.

-For more information about configuring Citrix Gateway to work with Citrix Virtual Apps and Desktops, see Accessing Citrix Virtual Apps and Citrix Virtual Desktops Resources with the Web Interface and Integrating with Citrix Endpoint Management or StoreFront.
+For more information about configuring Citrix Gateway to be compatible with Citrix Virtual Apps and Desktops, see Accessing Citrix Virtual Apps and Citrix Virtual Desktops Resources with the Web Interface and Integrating with Citrix Endpoint Management or StoreFront.

 For more information about preauthentication policies, see Configuring Endpoint Polices.